arturmpinho/coffeeinsider/README.md

 * Provide the employees with a tool to aid the negotiation process.
 * Give potential and recurring customers an easy way to request an offer.
 * Increase the commercial.
-* Provide (mainly) small businesses with limited knowledge about logistics and the coffee sector with the most relevant information in order to conduct their businesses.
+* Provide (mainly) small businesses with limited knowledge about logistics and the coffee sector with the most relevant information to conduct their businesses.
 * Expand the commercial relationships offering an appealing and informative tool for potential and recurring customers.
 * Display the latest news on coffee to both customers and employees.